EachOneChew/FEH-Simulator/README.md

 The MatchMaster tracks the turn counter and ends the match upon the turn limit being reached (if there is one), or a certain amount of unit loss has occurred depending on mode (GHBs end with 1 user unit loss, whereas Arena matches do not end until all units on a team are lost).

-Once the MatchMaster starts a phase (there are 2 phases a turn), it passes all relevant state information of the map and units to PhaseHandler, which is now responsible for taking in player input and executing the appropriate actions.
+Once the MatchMaster starts a phase (there are 2 phases a turn), it passes all relevant state information of the map and units to Phase, which is now responsible for taking in player input and executing the appropriate actions.

 ### PhaseHandler